What is Forest School?

-Forest School at St Peter and St Paul Infant School is a holistic learning process that takes advantage of the outside world and offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands on learning experiences in the woodland environment within our school grounds.
+Forest School at St Peter and St Paul Church Primary School is a holistic learning process that takes advantage of the outside world and offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands on learning experiences in the woodland environment within our school grounds.
 The site also benefits from a pond area.
 Through our Forest School sessions we hope to encourage independent, enthusiastic and creative learners who develop lifelong skills through a well planned and interesting child centred approach.

 At St Peter and St Paul we aim to:

 - Develop a love of learning that creates independent and confident learners

 - Promote a secure, exciting and fascinating learning environment

 - Support a positive relationship with home and the wider community